Kizaki

 In practice, healthy schema work means:

-• schema edits happen in Inspire
+• schema edits happen in Inspire, not in raw SQL

 On this page